Layouts, ListViews y Cards

 Los modelos también son útiles porque se pueden modificar mediante el uso de varios métodos.
 Algunos importantes son:

 While our kountdownModel contains the data that will be displayed, our kountdownDelegate will handle how the data will be displayed in the ListView.
-Kirigami.CardsListView was designed to display card-type delegates, and we have indeed used a Kirigami.AbstractCard element as our delegate in the excerpt above.
+For that we use a Kirigami.CardsListView designed to display card-type delegates, and those delegates will be visually represented by means of a Kirigami.AbstractCard.

-The Component that will represent our delegate can be added inside our Kirigami.ApplicationWindow .
-We will then proceed by checking what each part of our delegate component does.
+The Component that will represent our delegate can be added inside our Kirigami.ApplicationWindow.
+We will then check what each part of our delegate component does.

 Component {